 Financial transactions across US and in 27 foreign countries.

-Over 25 lawyers representing major financial institutions in complex transactions.
+Over 25 lawyers representing major financial institutions in complex deals.
 Lawyers throughout practice areas consistently receive national recognition for excellence.
-Named “Go-to Firm” in M&A by Corporate Counsel.

-Experts in wide range of industry financings, including in energy, healthcare, media, retail, sports and technology.
+Experts in wide range of industry financings including in energy, healthcare, media, retail, sports and technology.
 Nationally recognized as one of the leading practices of its kind by US News & World Report.